 Always Use Unique Visitor and Account IDs

 Visitor and Account IDs must be unique per API key due to the way Pendo processes metadata values at this time.
-Blacklisting is insufficient to address ID collisions.
+Excluding is insufficient to address ID collisions.

 If there are ID collisions between testing and production environments, consider adding a prefix or suffix to indicate each non-production environment.